Jamie Peck (podcaster): Sexual misconduct allegation against Terry Richardson

-On November 30, 2011, Peck wrote an account for The Gloss about her experiences with photographer Terry Richardson when she was 19.
+On November 30, 2011, Peck wrote an account for The Gloss about her experiences with photographer Terry Richardson when she was 19 and was working as a model.
 In the account she alleged that during a 2004 photo-shoot, he disrobed and had "asked her to touch his penis".
 This story was picked up by Jezebel and later the New York Times.

 During a follow-up story two days later, Jezebel wrote that "Following the publication of Peck's allegations, other stories of Richardson's questionable behavior at work poured forth."
 In a 2014 article about the allegations The Cut credited Peck's article itself writing that "It was after Peck's vividly detailed account that the narrative of Richardson as predator, as opposed to kinky eccentric, gained traction."
 In a 2017 piece about the subject, The Untitled Magazine wrote that it was Jezebel's coverage of Peck's article that was the tipping point in the controversy, writing that after Jezebel picked up the story "scores of models, stylists, fashion writers, and modeling bookers came forward [...] describing their own stories of abuse.
 Since then, models including Coco Rocha, Rie Rasmussen, Felice Fawn, and Charlotte Waters have also spoken out against Richardson."